skip to main content

 2. Maintain the confidentiality of the family’s immigration status when referring them to community organizations.

-3. School counselors and liaisons will receive training on the legal guidelines and legislation and the transition to college for students with legal immigration status and those without legal immigration status.
+3. School counselors and liaisons will receive training on the legal guidelines and legislation, culturally proficient responses to cultural differences, information about the unique needs of students and families entering the United States as refugees, and the transition to college for students with legal immigration status and those without legal immigration status.

-1. The Superintendent/Designee will communicate clear protocols to identify how HCPSS employees and third parties should interact with law enforcement including federal immigration authorities, on any property owned or leased by the HCPSS and during school system activities.
+1. The Superintendent/designee will communicate clear protocols to identify how HCPSS employees and third parties should interact with law enforcement including federal immigration authorities, on any property owned or leased by HCPSS and during school system activities.

 4. All communications to the community, students, and HCPSS employees regarding this policy, will be articulated in a manner that does not create anxiety or fear among stakeholders.